China Owns the Magnets-The IEA Admits the West Can’t Catch Up Quickly

 Where the IEA Overreaches

 The report also assumes diversification is largely a matter of capital, policy, and coordination.
-Those matter.
+Those matters.
 But the harder truth is industrial know-how.
 The IEA itself documents the shortage of separation data, equipment suppliers, metallization capability, grain-boundary diffusion equipment, and magnet-making expertise outside China.
-Money alone does not compress tacit knowledge.
-Other factors such as the financialization of the effort to rebuild supply chains is beyond the scope of the topic.
+Money alone does not compress tacit knowledge. ย Other factors, such as the financialization of efforts to rebuild supply chains, are beyond the scope of this topic.

 The Real Takeaway